soid/discrete-math/README.md

 # Truth Table

-This is a study project made by Greg Temchenko for the Discrete Math class at Laney College by Derrick Smith.
+This is a study project completed by Greg Temchenko for the Discrete Math class at Laney College by Derrick Smith.

+The project is written in Scala and requires sbt to run (http://www.scala-sbt.org).

 ## Description